Acid Reflux (GERD): No Longer Too Hot to Handle

 Pain Points of Heartburn Sufferers

-First, the fear of not knowing which foods will trigger heartburn can be a real stress during meal planning and dining out.
-Then there's the issue of disrupted sleep - heartburn often hits at night, making it hard to get a good night's rest.
+The fear of not knowing which foods will trigger heartburn can be a real pain.
+Then there's the issue of disrupted sleep, heartburn often hits at night, making it hard to get a good night's rest.

 On top of that, there's the guilt and self-blame that can come after indulging in a favorite meal, only to be met with pain and discomfort.
 And with so many treatment options out there, it's easy to feel overwhelmed and confused.